gearmamn06/AnimationSeries/README.md

 ### Loop animation

-RecursionSeries instances can be repeated using the * operator.
+AnimationSeries instances can be repeated using the * operator.

 ```swift
     let series = view.discolor(to: .orange, duration: 1) + view.discolor(to: .yellow, duration: 1) + view.discolor(to: .green, duration: 1) + view.discolor(to: .blue, duration: 1) + view.discolor(to: .purple, duration: 1)